Emilie Livingston: Career

 At the age of 10, she moved to Russia (to Novogorsk near Moscow) to train with Russian rhythmic gymnasts and Russian coaches, such as Irina Viner and Lusi Dimitrova.

 Livingston is a three-time national champion of Canada in rhythmic gymnastics.
-She represented Canada at the 1999 Pan American Games in Winnipeg, Manitoba, winning the gold medal as in the individual all-around.
+She represented Canada at the 1999 Pan American Games in Winnipeg, Manitoba, winning the gold medal in the individual all-around.
 She also represented Canada at the 2000 Summer Olympics in Sydney, Australia, placing 18th in the individual all-around competition.

 In the film Valerian and the City of a Thousand Planets, Livingston was a body double for Rihanna performing Bubble's pole dance scene.
 She was also a body double for Emma Stone's aerial work in La La Land.

 Personal life

+She was born to a Canadian father and a French mother.
 Livingston married American actor Jeff Goldblum on 8 November 2014.
-Their first son, Charlie Ocean, was born on 4 July 2015, and second son, River Joe, was born 7 April 2017.
+They have two sons together, born in 2015 and 2017.